Richa299/house-architecture_design/README.md

 # house-architecture_design

-This is an practice Assignment in which a simple static web page is created which displays a architectural companny's real-word projects displayed on website!
+This is an practice Assignment in which a simple static web page is created which displays a architectural company's real-word projects displayed on website!

 Images are attached for reference & download purpose as well in images folder.